Sysco (SYY) Q1 2018 Results - Earnings Call Transcript

 Joel T. Grade - Sysco Corp.

 Yeah, I would just – I'll take that.
 It's Joel.
 And I would just say in general, the way to think about it is that there's been some level of shortage of drivers in inbound freight, and that's something that was happening somewhat prior to the hurricane, and then that got accelerated by the bad weather.
-So, lots more sheetrock being moved, and I would say carriers are taking the opportunity to move more expensive loads and that doesn't always necessarily – that pinches supply on our side.
+So, lots more sheetrock being moved, and I would say carriers are taking the opportunity to move more expensive loads, and that doesn't always necessarily – that pinches supply on our side.

 And so, that was something – again, at the end of the day, our product costs is basically the cost of our products plus the costs of inbound freight.
 There's some increases there from an inbound freight perspective and, certainly, that's something, as we move forward, continue to find ways to mitigate that – it's continued somewhat here and as we moved into this quarter.